informalsystems/quartz/docs/getting_started.md

 blockchain (eg. `neutrond`), built in Go (or run with Docker).
 It also requires a local version of `neutrond` for handling signing keys.
 And it requires `npm` for building the frontend.
 Here we cover how to install Rust, Quartz, and Neutrond.
 .
-You're responsible for installing Go and NPM.
+You're responsible for installing Go and NPM (and optionally Docker).

 Pre-reqs:
 - Git
 - Make
+- Go
-- Go or Docker
+- Docker
-- Docker desktop v.4.34.3 with `host networking` enabled [here](https://docs.docker.com/engine/network/drivers/host/?uuid=67f19d61-ae59-4996-9060-01ebef9a586c%0A#docker-desktop).
+    - For Mac, Docker desktop v.4.34.3 with `host networking` enabled [here](https://docs.docker.com/engine/network/drivers/host/?uuid=67f19d61-ae59-4996-9060-01ebef9a586c%0A#docker-desktop).
 - NPM

 #### Install Rust